IHRA Professional Drag Racing 2005: Gameplay

-IHRA Professional Drag Racing 2005 is a dedicated drag racing game which offers both an arcade mode for casual players and a career/simulation mode for more in-depth gameplay.
+IHRA Professional Drag Racing 2005 is a dedicated drag racing game with two modes of play: arcade mode and a career/simulation mode.
+Two players can compete in split-screen local multiplayer.
 The game features over 50 customizable vehicles from professional IHRA levels like Top Fuel, Pro Mod, Pro Stock, and Alcohol Funny Cars.
-Players can engage in split-screen multiplayer, but there is no online play.
+Players are able to crash the vehicles.
+The environments are recreations of licensed racing venues.
 The game includes detailed weather effects, day-and-night racing, and various tuning options, all designed for accessibility.
-The physics engine has been enhanced for realistic crashes, and the environments feature authentic recreations of licensed venues.